Posted by Amou "Joe" Seto on 9/8/2020 to

 Tie Rods

-When doing any modifications to suspension geometry, it is important to get a wheel alignment as soon as possible to restore handling characteristics and to eliminate adverse tire wear and to really benefit those drivers looking for precise handling and steering input feel.
+When doing any modifications to suspension geometry, it is important to get a wheel alignment as soon as possible to restore handling characteristics.
+This eliminates adverse tire wear and really benefits those drivers looking for precise handling and steering input feel.